Bluesound cover art

 - Non-compliant albums that contain artwork that is too large

 The final group can be addressed in two ways: either on the Albums page, or on the Inbox page (which also allows for bulk fixes).
 On the album page, first filter the page to show only albums with artwork that is too large.
-Click Compliance is:
+Under Compliance is click Artwork that is too large:

-Click Artwork that is too large and the albums list will filter to only albums that are non-compliant because of too-large artwork.
+The albums list will filter to only albums that are non-compliant because their artwork is too large.

 In the resulting list of non-compliant albums, hover your mouse over an album and a why? link appears.
 Click it and you get more information about the compliance of an album:

 You'll also see some buttons to shrink the artwork - Reduce data size.
 Click them and all artwork for that album will be shrunk.
 The album will then be re-assessed, and should be compliant as a result (assuming no other rules are in place and causing the non-compliance).